 His sketchbooks are old accounting books from the 1970s which he finds at flea markets.
 Apparently, the paper is very high quality.
 You can see the vertical red and blue lines run through his drawings.

-He illustrates cars utilising interesting perspective making the object so much more dynamic.
+He illustrates cars utilising interesting perspectives making the object so much more dynamic.
 Lapin also uses perspective in interesting ways to capture architecture, distorting the tops of buildings to fit his sketchbook page.

 Felix is an illustrator and professor based in Berlin, Germany.
 I am completely enamoured by the urban sketching style of Felix Scheinberger.
 It’s a style I love so much yet cannot even fathom how he does what he does.
 It’s so loose, colourful and messy but depicts the subject matter so well that you can tell this is an accomplished artist.
 I find my illustration style is so laboured.
 I’d love to feel the freedom and confidence I see in Felix’s work.